Aqsa-Imran25/Aqsa-Imran25/README.md

 ## 🛍️ Ecommerce Website

-Responsive ecommerce application developed using JavaScript, PHP, and MySQL.
+Responsive ecommerce application developed using JavaScript, and MySQL.

 ---